 When your course schedule says ‘group work’ and you think ‘hard work’

-Ways to cope with individuals’ conflicting study styles and goals in collaborative learning
+Ways to cope with individuals’ conflicting study styles and goals in collaborative learning as a nursing student

 Few phrases strike fear into the hearts of students quite like ‘group work’.

 Despite being an increasingly common element in the academic landscape, most students I know have a low opinion of group projects.
 Whether it’s clashing personalities, unmotivated classmates or conflicting schedules, such work comes with a plethora of pitfalls that can make even the simplest topics a headache.